- A person or thing that primes

 Ensure that factual material is presented with reasonable fairness and balance, and that writers’ expressions of opinion are not based on significantly inaccurate factual material or omission of key facts.

-Ensure that where material refers adversely to a person, a fair opportunity is given for subsequent publication of a reply if that is reasonably necessary to address a possible breach of General Principle 3.
+Ensure that where material refers adversely to a person, a fair opportunity is given for subsequent publication of a reply if that is reasonably necessary.

 Privacy and avoidance of harm

 Avoid intruding on a person’s reasonable expectations of privacy, unless doing so is sufficiently in the public interest.